grantcurell/pktgen/INSTALL.md

     # cd <InstallDir>
     # git clone git://dpdk.org/pktgen-dpdk.git

-**NOTE:** While on the dpdk site you must also pull down the dpdk kit itself. git://dpdk.org/dpdk
+**Note:** While on the dpdk site you must also pull down the dpdk kit itself. git://dpdk.org/dpdk

 ## Use the Quick Start Script to Install dpdk Toolkit and Configure Host

 You can setup all relevant settings manually, but I recommend you use the quick start setup script detailed [here](https://doc.dpdk.org/guides/linux_gsg/quick_start.html).

+Most commonly you will need to use options 15,18, and 24

 ## Manually Configure dpdk Toolkit